 As fun and relaxing as Hollywood makes retail therapy look, the reality is not all that glamorous.
-A 2018 survey commissioned by discount shopping site Slickdeals found that Americans spend an average of $450 on impulse purchases per month—that adds up to $5,400 per year.
-The pandemic isn't helping either—Slickdeals' 2020 survey found that impulse spending increased 18 percent last year.
+A 2018 survey commissioned by the discount shopping site Slickdeals found that Americans spend an average of $450 on impulse purchases per month—that adds up to $5,400 per year.

 In a Finder.com survey on impulse buying, 44 percent of people reported feeling regretful after an impulse purchase.
-Here are ways to set up your lifestyle and budget to prevent impulse spending so you can build healthier money habits.
+Here are ways to set up your lifestyle and budget to prevent impulse spending and build healthier money habits.

 Delay your purchases.